mbiarnes/kie-server/base/README.md

 In order to use it, at least you have to create an application user in JBoss Wildfly with role `kie-server`.

-If you are looking for a Drools KIE Server image that does not require to add custom configurations, try our `jboss/kie-server-showcase:latest` Docker image.
+If you are looking for a KIE Server image that does not require to add custom configurations, try our `jboss/kie-server-showcase:latest` Docker image.

 If you want to create your custom configuration and users, role, etc, you can take a look at section `Extending this image`.